 What’s also fantastic is that the LSEV, due to its 3D printed manufacturing process, consists of only 57 components and weighs just 992 pounds.
 A conventional vehicle will have upwards of 2,000 components and can weigh anywhere from 2,200 to 3,000 pounds.
 Additionally, the only parts not made with 3D printing are the chassis, seats, and glass components.

-The LSEV electric car does have a few limitations as well – it can only reach 43 mph and has a 93-mile maximum operating range.
-The rest of the specs are not available at the moment, but we do know how it’s gonna sell.
-It will be done directly to you with C2M (customer-to-manufacturing) ordering, saving you the in between costs.
+The LSEV electric car does have a few limitations though – it can only reach 43 mph and has a 93-mile maximum operating range.
+The rest of the specs are not available at the moment.
+If you choose to purchase one, it will be done directly to you with C2M (customer-to-manufacturing) ordering, saving you the in between costs.

-If you want one, you’ll simply have to order it from the manufacturer.
 So far, XEV says 7,000 people, mostly from Europe, have placed a pre-order.
 They will receive the $10,000 LSEV in April 2019.
 Until then, customers can use 3D printed bicycles to travel and maybe this MIT project can also start printing tiny garages.